I never set out to build a tour business.

 Does it really matter where you go?
 Surprisingly, not really.
 (My Mystery Tour sold out in one day, and the riders don't even know where they are going.)
 The roads are always super twisty, the food and lodging is great, and the camaraderie of being together with one another is the true magic of a motorcycle tour.
 Our repeat rate is so high, I constantly have to create new tours.
 Since 2004, I have designed over 40 motorcycle tours around California, Oregon & Nevada.
 New tours are most popular & sell out quickly.
 All our tours generally sell out by the end of January.
 Tours run March - October, find a date that matches your schedule and meet up with us Friday morning.
 We offer multi-tour package discounts and even Season Passes for those that want to ride every single tour.
 Tour dates are set up to a year in advance if you can plan that far ahead.

 We normally run 8-12 tours per season.
-All tours generally sell out by the end of January.
+All tours generally sell out by the end of January, but more often as soon as they are announced in late fall.
 Bulk discounts are available and most alumni sign up for 3-4 tours per season.
 Check with us ahead of time to see if we have room, we'd love to ride with you, get to know you and welcome you to the Pashnit Family.